Mustang Coaching Staff

 Head Coach David Nash

-The 2014-15 academic year marks the 12th season in David Nash's tenure as head coach of the Mustangs' cross country and track & field teams.
+The 2017-18 academic year will mark the 15th season in David Nash's tenure as head coach of the Mustangs' cross country and track & field teams.
 During that time the Mustangs have made significant competitive strides at both the conference and national levels.

 Nash, a 1990 Morningside graduate, was previously the head boy's and girl's cross country coach and an assistant track coach at Sioux City West High School.